 current Indiecity reviews average 5/5 stars

-and, for 12 more good reviews, take a look at our press section....wanna review stay dead?
+and, for 12 more good reviews, take a look at our press section....wanna review stay dead evolution?

-Play in real time in an action movie and defeat all your enemies in this innovative beat'em up.
+Be an action b movie hero and defeat all your enemies in this brand new interactive experience.

 At his core Stay Dead is a 'round beat'em up' like Street Fighter with elements taken from rythm games.